 His published writings include articles on Chapter 11 plans, executory contracts, preferences, and the anti-trust litigation in the United Airlines case (in which he represented an indenture trustee/defendant).
 He also co-authored an article featured in the American Bankruptcy Institute Law Review, “From Free-Fall to Free-For-All: The Rise of Pre-Packaged Asbestos Bankruptcies” (Winter 2004).
 He was a member of the board of governors of the NCBJ from 1998 to 2000 and of the NCBJ’s Endowment for Education from 1997 to 1998.
 In addition, he served on national judicial committees and on working groups considering technology issues and the treatment of mass torts in bankruptcy cases.
-Mr. Barliant has been recognized annually by the Leading Lawyers Network, Super Lawyers, Best Lawyers, and Chambers USA.
+Mr. Barliant has been recognized annually by the Leading Lawyers Network, Super Lawyers, and Best Lawyers.
+He was named by Chambers USA 2014 as a leading lawyer in the United States in Bankruptcy/Restructuring.
 He is currently a member of the ABI (Business Reorganization Committee), ABA (Business Law Section), and NCBJ (Former Judges Section) and is Chair of the Bankruptcy and Reorganizations Committee of the CBA.
 He is a Fellow in the American College of Bankruptcy and is the current ACB Regent for the Seventh Circuit.

 Mr. Barliant is admitted to practice in Illinois.
 He received his law degree in 1969 from Stanford University School of Law, where he was a member of the editorial board of the Stanford Law Review.
 He received his B.A. in 1966 from Roosevelt University.